redraz/Ultra-4ifir/README_ENG.md

 ### Addition

-Now `4ifir Micro` is integrated into `Ultra Tuner` itself - just place Ultrahand on Kefir/OS Suite, put the Tuner in `/switch/.packages/` path, and initialize the stage.
-After that, Chifir's overclocking will work on Kefir/OS Suite.

-In `Ultra Updater`, you can also install various homebrew applications, both from the original 4ifir composition and others, as well as access mods created by Cooler himself.
+In `Ultra` - `Updater`, you can also install various homebrew applications, both from the original 4ifir composition and others, as well as access mods created by Cooler himself.